 The quality, experience, and end result are unparalleled anywhere in the midwest at our rates.
-Between the two of us, we work on over 60 records a year, and have recorded for dozens labels, television, movies and video games, all at the best rates in Iowa.
-We make several LPs, and dozens of CDs and digital releases a year.
+We work on over 60 records a year, and have recorded for hundreds of artists, dozens labels, television, movies and video games, all at the best rates in the midwest.
+We make many LPs, and several dozen CDs and digital releases a year.
 Do we believe you could get this quality of recording at another studio?
 Sure, there are a lot of great studios out there, and some good engineers too.
 When you combine our experience, gear, quality of work and rates, we are unmatched.
 Simply put, we are the best recording value anywhere.

 When I book a day at the listed rate, is that for recording, or mixing, or mastering or what?

 When you book a day at Flat Black we are not going to pull the hidden upcharges move.
+There is not a room, plus engineer plus services rate, just a single, everything included rate.
 The day rate is the day rate no matter what you do in here.
 If that means mixing, great, we love to mix.
 If that means tracking and you take the session files with you, that is fantastic.
 We love being involved any way possible.
 If that means recording, mixing and mastering, we are down with that as well.
 If it can be accomplished in the time you've booked, we will gladly do it.

 Okay so I get what we can do while we are there, but if you guys are so great, why are you not charging more?